Leading in VUCA

 If leadership is about character, what unique pressures will shape this character in today’s rapidly accelerating world?

 Since 9/11, SEAL operators have dealt with a rapidly changing landscape on the battlefield.
 Dynamic tactics and advanced technology have come together to create a “just-in-time” environment where the enemy creates new techniques and improvises tools almost instantaneously, and where information and money flow often determine the outcome of a conflict.
-The emergent business landscape mirrors these rapid changes in many ways, and this book is a treatise on leading in this accelerating world.
+The emergent business landscape mirrors these rapid changes in many ways, and this course is a treatise on leading in this accelerating world.

 The eight principles of The Way of the SEAL, and the tools that support you in learning and embodying each, emerged out of a laboratory of elite operators committed to being the most forward-thinking, prepared-for-anything, adaptable-to-changing-winds, mentally and physically tough bad-asses around.
 And when any leader is that prepared, that flexible, that willing to embrace change and go with the flow without losing sight of their goals, they are equipped to deal with anything the world throws at them, no matter how fast the change comes.
 You will need to be that leader, and the WOS is your developmental roadmap.